aws-neuron/aws-neuron-sdk/general/nki/tutorials/fused_mamba.rst

 utilization in both compute engines and DMA throughput in the overall timeline.

-Intuitively, increasing ``seq_len`` of the kernel increases the active tile sizes of input and intermediate tensors in the free dimension, which could cause severe fragmentations in SBUF and excessive data movements to spill/reload tensors in SBUF.
+Intuitively, increasing ``seq_len`` of the kernel increases the active tile sizes of input and intermediate tensors in the free dimension, which could cause severe fragmentation in SBUF and excessive data movements to spill/reload tensors in SBUF.
 To mitigate these inefficiencies, we must **tile** the ``seq_len`` dimension in our NKI kernel through a new loop level.